Public Speaking Anxiety Therapy

 How to Overcome the Anxiety

-So how can you overcome public speaking anxiety?
-The good news is that many of the public speaking treatment techniques you can use to overcome your public speaking fear are simple and easy to learn.
+So how effective public speaking anxiety treatment?
+The good news is that many of the public speaking treatment techniques you can use to overcome your fear are simple and easy to learn.
 Fear of speaking in public is actually a phobia, meaning that it is at least somewhat irrational.
-Your public speaking anxiety is out of proportion to the actual threat the event carries.
+Your worries are out of proportion to the actual threat the event carries.

-Most of the public speaking anxiety therapy techniques I use and pass along here have to do with reducing your irrational perceptions and exaggerations of what could go wrong.
+Most of the public speaking fear therapy techniques I use and pass along here have to do with reducing your irrational perceptions and exaggerations of what could go wrong.
 For example, many people look out at an audience and see a threat, whether they feel that they will be negatively judged, will make a mistake, or will face tough questions or challenges.
+Public speaking fear treatment reduces these misperceptions.

 Finding Irrational Thoughts

 In each case, the expectation is stronger than the actual chance that there will be a problem, but no matter how much you repeat that to yourself the fear still pops up when it is time to speak.
-In other words, when the chances are only 1 in 100 of a mistake being made the person with a fear of public speaking only hears the “1” and thinks it will be them.
+In other words, when the chances are only 1 in 100 of a mistake being made the person with a phobia only hears the “1” and thinks it will be them.

 Reducing the fear of public speaking, quite simply, often involves looking at the underlying thoughts that occur before and during the performance to look for exaggerations and irrationality.
 Some tips for overcoming public speaking anxiety are available from the Mayo Clinic and the University of Pittsburgh.